Gurman-M/http-server-c/README.md

 Add MIME type detection.

 ## License
-This project is open source under the MIT License.
+This project is open-sourced software licensed under the MIT license.